In subcontractors,

 Contract for work and labour - theory and practice

 While the theory is still valid today, the practice has developed beyond this.
-Contract labour companies are also known as Recruiter utilised.
-This means that if a company needs more staff, it transfers less important areas to a contract labour company.
-This company then uses its own staff to fulfil the tasks.
-For its part, the ordering company does not need to find its own labour force.
+Contract labour companies are also known as recruiter utilised.
+This means that if a company needs more staff, it outsources less important areas to a subcontractor.
+The subcontractor now has its own staff and takes on the tasks so that the ordering company no longer needs to hire its own labour.

-In addition, the contract for work then also functions as a kind of upstream trial period.
-The employees of the contract for work company, who often enough perform their work independently but at the location of the ordering company, are observed.
-If an employee proves their worth, they are taken on by the main company.
-This is in fact what politicians want and is therefore a positive development.
+In addition, the contract for work and labour can also be regarded as a kind of preliminary trial period.
+The employees of the contractor company, who often enough perform their work independently but at the location of the ordering company, are observed.
+If an employee performs well, they are taken on by the main company.
+This is exactly what is intended - and a good thing for everyone.

 This development can also be seen as positive.
 Here, the main company saves costs, which allows it to remain competitive.
 At the same time, work that is often carried out by unskilled labour is carried out by a company that has established itself in this area.
 This means that it can adapt and react flexibly to demand by moving labour from client to client and thus always following demand.